hack2skill/Code-with-Google-Maps/BeanBagCoders/SnapTrash-code/Snap-Trash-main/README.md

 2. Navigate to the project folder: `cd SnapTrash`
 3. Install dependencies: `flutter pub get`
 4. Run the app: `flutter run`

-## Contributing

-Contributions are welcome!
-If you have any ideas, bug fixes, or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).